Blogger shares photo of married man who allegedly 'sponsors' Nancy Isime

 See post below:

-Surprisingly, Nancy Isime decided to reply the blog in the comment section of the post calling her out for dealing with a married man.
+Surprisingly, Nancy decided to reply to the blog in the comment section of the post calling her out for dealing with a married man.

-The TV host disclosed that she has has never been to Istanbul before but nobody cares about that.
-She also urged the person running the blog to continue dishing out gist.
+The TV host disclosed that she has never been to Istanbul before but nobody cares about that.
+She also urged the person running the blog to continue dishing out the gist.

 In another post, Nancy asked the blogger why she would not react seeing as the page stands for violence and she wants to be a part of it.